NiklasRosenstein/musicroom/README.md

 # Music Room

-A web application to listen to music together with your friends.
-Choose your favorite room name by choosing the appropriate URL (eg. `/room/my-room`) and share the link with your friends.
-Everyone that joins the room can add songs to the queue.
+Listen to music together with your friends.
+Collaborate on the playlist that you all want to enjoy.

 ## Screenshots